 In addition to her role as a CNN political contributor appearing on Wolf Blitzer’s Situation Room, Anderson Cooper 360 and Larry King Live, Wall has appeared as an independent presenting a conservative perspective, as a political strategist and media expert on several national news outlets including FOX Newschannel’s “O’Reilly Factor,” MSNBC, C-Span, PBS, ABC News, American Urban Radio Networks (AURN), NPR, BET and TV One.
 Wall has written for, and/or been quoted and profiled in the Washington Post, The New York Times, Washington Times, USA Today, CNN.com.
 Black Enterprise, Ebony, Essence, Townhall.com, The Daily Caller and other publications.

 She has received two National Association of Black Journalists (NABJ) awards for her documentaries on race relations in America.

 Wall holds a Virginia teaching license from Shenandoah University with endorsements in Business and Marketing; and a Bachelor of Science degree from Eastern Michigan University with a major in Telecommunications & Film and a minor in Law & Government.

-In her spare time, Wall is an avid kayaker, organic foodie, and doting aunt.
+In her spare time, Wall is an avid kayaker, holistic health advocate, and doting aunt.